whoismikem/whoismikem.github.io/_posts/2021-02-08-town-country_transmission_coller_line_replace.markdown

 tags: chrysler
 ---

 Chrysler Town & Country suffer form a problem where the transmission cooler hoses start leaking transmission fluid.
-Following is a small guide what it takes to replace the old transmission fluid hose lines on a 2014 Town and Country with e v6 Flex Fuel Engine.
+Following is a small guide outlining what it takes to replace the old transmission fluid hose lines on a 2014 Town and Country with a v6 Flex Fuel Engine.

 ## What you need
 * New/Replacement Transmission Cooler Hoses.